 The high school program helps students develop the knowledge to plan and implement a personal lifetime program of sound physical and healthful activities.
 Among the objectives: - Provide an instructional physical education program of fitness, individual and team sports, and safety. - Provide a program which offers more opportunities for co educational experiences and special activities. - Provide a program which reflects the trends in our society toward physical fitness education, tennis, jogging, nutrition, aerobics, racquetball, golf, weight training, outdoor education, dance and winter sports. - Provide programs which comply with state recommended guidelines. - Provide opportunities for physical education counseling which encourage wellness and better understanding of personal goals and objectives.
 SPECIAL PROGRAMS Career/Technical Education Pearl River participates in a variety of programs offered by the Rockland County Board of Cooperative Educational Services (BOCES.)
 Consult your school counselor for descriptions of specific programs.
-(More information is available on page 24-25.)
+(More information is available on page 26-27.)
 Summer Reading Pearl River maintains a summer reading program.
 Each spring, grade-appropriate reading lists are distributed to all families in grades 7-11.
 The number of required books may change from grade to grade.
 Advanced Placement Courses and Examinations (AP) The College Board sponsors competitive college-level curriculum through the Advanced Placement program.
-Standardized exams are offered at the completion of each AP course.
-Pearl River offers students the opportunity to take these exams and encourages students who plan to attend selective colleges to participate in the AP program.
-Exams include English, U.S. History, World History, U.S. Government & Politics, Economics, Environmental Science, Biology, Chemistry, Studio Art, AP Computer Science Principles and Calculus AB, depending on enrollment.
+Standardized exams are required at the completion of each AP course.
+Pearl River encourages students who plan to attend selective colleges, or who wish to challenge themselves, to participate in the AP program.
+Exams include English, U.S. History, World History, U.S. Government & Politics, Microeconomics, Environmental Science, Biology, Chemistry, Studio Art, Computer Science Principles, and Calculus AB, depending on enrollment.
 Students should consult with teachers and counselors as well as college catalogs about the value of these exams.
 Students are not permitted to audit AP courses.
-There is a fee for these exams and all students enrolled in the AP program will be required to sit for the exam.
-Under no circumstance, will a drop be considered for an AP course after a transcript has been sent to a college.
+There is a fee for AP exams, and all students enrolled in the AP program will be required to sit for the exam.
+Only under extreme circumstances, and with the approval of the Principal, will a drop be considered for an AP course after a transcript has been sent to a college.
 College Courses at Pearl River High School High school students can earn college credits through a variety of programs taught in the high school.
-Parents and students should consider these options as a means of saving money as well as accelerating the college degree program.
+Parents and students should consider these options as a means of potentially earning transferable college credits and therefore as a means of saving money.
 Students are not permitted to audit college courses.
 Students must be enrolled with the college in order to take a college course at the high school.
 Please note that acceptance of credits by a student's college of choice post graduation is at the discretion of that college.
 Project Advance (PA):

 Project Advance is a cooperative program between Syracuse University and participating high schools.
-It allows high school seniors to take college courses in their own school at a lower tuition.
+It allows high school seniors to take college courses at their own school at a lower tuition.
 The course is taught by carefully selected high school faculty who attend special Syracuse University workshops and seminars, are trained and supervised by Syracuse University faculty members, and are subsequently designated as adjunct instructors of Syracuse University.
-Students who successfully complete Project Advance course work are entitled to Syracuse University credit which may be transferable to most colleges and universities, and meets high school graduation requirements.
+Students who successfully complete Project Advance course work are entitled to Syracuse University credit which may be transferable to colleges and universities, and meets high school graduation requirements.
 The course offered is described in detail under the Science department curricular offerings.
 The cost of the course is approximately \$460.00 (price subject to change).
 SUNY Rockland (RCC):